 Even though I’d fled the journalism business, the Ledger-Enquirer wanted me to keep writing my weekly column that now runs on Tuesdays.
 The Fuller Center allows me to do that as a side gig.
 And, quite frankly, with all the stress that had come with added duties in a contracted newspaper environment, writing a column was about the only thing I enjoyed about the job anymore.

 This was not just a career transformation.
 It also got me closer to a beautiful woman from Perry, Ga., whom I married in Key West in 2012.
 I’ve since made this nice little town in the heart of Georgia my new home.
-Our blended family now includes her two children and my son, great kids who make us proud and keep us thankful.
+Our blended family now includes her two children and my son, as well as three grandchildren — all great kids who make us proud and keep us thankful.

 I’ve angered politicians.
 I’ve gotten threats.
 I’ve had a racist smash his newspaper box to bits in a newsroom because he hated me so much.
 I’ve had a coffee cup thrown at my head.
 Preachers have informed me more than once that I am going to hell.
 I’ve had editors spike my column for various reasons.
 I’ve also had a blind man cry on the phone with me after “reading” my column through the National Federation of the Blind’s Audio Newspaper Service.
 I’ve had sweet little old ladies tell me, “Give em hell, Chris!”
 I’ve gotten thank-you’s from cops, soldiers and a more than a few folks who got a chuckle or a resurrected memory out of my words.
 I like making folks mad.
 I like making them happy.
 I like making them think.
 I like challenging the status quo.
 For all of those reasons, I keep writing.